-In 1990 we had the idea of going to Buenos Aires and Argentina generally to visit our dear very friend Roberto and his partner, Marta, a psychotherapist.
+In 1990 we had the idea of going to Buenos Aires and Argentina generally to visit our very dear friend Roberto and his partner, Marta, a psychotherapist.

 Roberto had moved back to Buenos Aires in 1981, and we had a party for him at rue Caillaux with most of his and our friends.
 We missed him very very much.
-He was so often at our place that it seemed empty without him.
+He was so often at our place that it seemed somewhat empty without him.

 I suggested using some of the money I had inherited from my stepfather, Arne, who must have invested the money pretty well that he inherited from his Tante Anna via his mother, Tante Gerda.

 So I took a hunk out of my dwindling Swedish bank account (the first hunk went to the building of our precious veranda in ’87).
 And it was a good thing too that Arne’s money came to use while it was still worth something.
 With the inflation that has taken place since 1986, the money would be crumbs by now.

 Tante Anna was a legend.
 She lived to be almost a hundred and she resided in a 12-room apartment on Östermalm in Stockholm, not far from Karlaplan.
 She had at least two maids (but no butler) and when Mother and Arne went to visit her, a visit at a formal visiting hour, they gave their cards to the maid who opened the door, and they were subsequently asked to step into the yellow ‘salon‘, or the blue ‘salon‘ or the rose-colored ‘salon‘.
 Never mind which one of Tante Anna’s various ‘salons’.
 My mother had to be introduced to Tante Anna — it was a condition for the upcoming marriage?.
 The dowager must not be ignored.